 The Graduate School provides assistance to prospective and current students from the time of their first inquiry about graduate study until completion of their graduate programs.
 Students are encouraged to contact the Graduate School staff with questions regarding academic policy, financial assistance (scholarships, fellowships, and travel grants), and availability of University services.

-The Graduate Council comprises 12 graduate faculty members and four graduate students.
+The Graduate Council is comprised of 12 graduate faculty members and four graduate students.
 The council advises the dean of the Graduate School on policies concerning graduate education and is responsible to the graduate faculty for recommendations concerning new graduate programs.
 Standing committees of the council include the doctoral program committee, the master's program committee, the student affairs committee, and program review committee.